Welcome, creative thinkers!

 Headless Commerce Architecture Aims to Provide a Premium Customer Experience

 Because platforms built for headless commerce experience offer best-in-class scalability experiences.
-APIs such that from an end customer perspective, they have a seamless experience.
+APIs are such that from an end-customer perspective, they have a seamless experience.
 Still, all of your systems are in sync and talk to one another efficiently from an operational perspective.

 Consider traditional ecommerce payments for adding a subscription component to your business.
 Simply add a subscription plugin to the headless system and start working within a week.